Avoiding Rate Explosions By Monitoring Geo-Politics

 When looking at their currency pair, most retail Forex traders overlook other events that have the ability to affect their rate.
 And we’re not just talking about a twitch in one direction or the other – we’re talking about a skyrocket or a crater that takes days if not months to recover from.

 These are the geo-political events and decisions that happen in another country, in a different time zone, usually at an unpredictable time.
 If you’re not watching, they’ll catch you off-guard.
-If you’re keeping an eye on the right news items, you can protect your positions and account from these events – even profit from them.
+If you’re keeping an eye on the right news items, you can protect your positions and account from these events – even benefit from them.

 The key is understanding the relationships between markets and pairs.